Getting your Trinity Audio player ready...

 Augustiner Beer Tent

-A great option for families, the Augustiner beer tent offers a friendly and relaxed atmosphere; Tuesday is “Kid’s Day,” and small guests can eat and drink at a discount.
-The music is very traditional, and many Muenchner considers this to be the best tent at Oktoberfest: True to its name, the favorite local brew Augustiner is served here.
-Beer served: Augustiner Reservations: +49 (0)89 23 18 32 66
+The Augustiner beer tent offers a friendly, relaxed atmosphere, making it a great choice for families.
+Tuesday is “Kid’s Day,” and children eat and drink at a discount.
+Traditional music fills the tent, and many Muenchner call it the best tent at Oktoberfest.
+They serve the local favorite, Augustiner beer.
+Call +49 (0)89 23 18 32 66 for reservations.

 Hacker Pschorr Beer Tent

-With almost 10.000 seats, Hacker is one of the largest tents at Oktoberfest.
-Its ceiling is painted with blue skies and white clouds; and because blue and white are also the colors of the Bavarian flag, locals like to call this tent “Himmel der Bayern” (Heaven for Bavarians).
-If you need a break from traditional brass bands, the Hacker tent is the right choice for you: in the evening, a rock band gets people dancing on the wooden benches.
-Beer served: Hacker Pschorr Reservations: +49(0)8170 73 03.
+Hacker has almost 10,000 seats, making it one of the largest tents at Oktoberfest.
+Artists painted its ceiling with blue skies and white clouds.
+Blue and white match the Bavarian flag, so locals call it “Himmel der Bayern” (Heaven for Bavarians).
+Take a break from traditional brass bands here.
+In the evening, a rock band gets people dancing on the wooden benches.
+They serve Hacker Pschorr beer.
+Call +49(0)8170 73 03 for reservations.

 No Reservation?